sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 the use environment, as well as information needed by users to maintain the medical device system’s cybersecurity over the device lifecycle, has the potential to affect the safety and effectiveness of a device.
+In order to address these concerns, it is important for device users to

+(^18) Manufacturers may not be able to account for all potential environments of use, but should consider the range of use environments and ensure the risks are identified and controlled for the worst-case environments of use (e.g., least secure expected network configuration(s)).
+(^19) For more information on reasonably foreseeable misuse, see the IMDRF final guidance “Principles and Practices for Medical Device Cybersecurity.”

-In order to address these concerns, it is important for device users to have access to information pertaining to the device’s cybersecurity controls, potential risks to the medical device system, and other relevant information.
+have access to information pertaining to the device’s cybersecurity controls, potential risks to the medical device system, and other relevant information.
 For example: